ChamikaVihanga/Develop_WarehouseTool/README.md

 ## Repo Branches

 **Master** - Main Solution

-**Release** - Creating temporary when going to realse a develop branch features

-**Develop** - Working Sprint ( All developers commites are mearch to here)
+**Release** - Creating temporary when going to realse a develop branch features **Develop** - Working Sprint ( All developers commites are mearch to here) **Dev_DeveloperName** - Developer has separate branch and only admin should branches to Develop and master branches

-**Dev_DeveloperName_Fearture_Name** - Developer should create new branch from base Develop branch for Implement new feature

 ## Implementing a new feature in Workspace